A Complete Heart Attack Guide: Heart Attack Symptoms, Causes, Treatment, Cost

 KayaWell Expert

 The latest survey from a popular news agency states that around 40% of the population suffers from heart attacks.
 Only a few people are capable of making it out alive.
-Another report states that the death rate from cardiovascular disease, popularly known as cardiac arrest, has been increasing to a 53% of extent.
+Another report states that the death rate from cardiovascular disease, popularly known as cardiac arrest, has been increasing to a 53% extent.
 So, what is a heart attack?
 How does it directly take a toll on an individual life?
 The article is a complete guide on heart attack, causes, treatment, etc. Read all the details carefully.

 What Is A Heart Attack or Cardiac Arrest?